 We plan to initially focus on research applications for our Proteograph Product Suite and will sell and market our Proteograph for research use only (RUO).
 We plan to commercialize our Proteograph utilizing a three phase plan that has been shown to be effective and optimal for introducing disruptive products in numerous life sciences technology markets, including NGS.
 We are currently in the first phase, during which we will collaborate with a small number of key opinion leaders in proteomics, whose assessment and validation of products can significantly influence other researchers in their respective markets.
 Our first Proteograph was delivered to one of our first collaborators in October 2020, and we delivered a second Proteograph to a collaborator in December 2020.
 In consideration of our initial collaborators' significant contributions to the development of our Proteograph Product Suite, including providing us with helpful data and feedback on our Proteograph, we have offered our early collaborators a special discount program for consumables that is not reflective of our expected commercial pricing.
 Additionally, we have provided these early collaborators with the ability to purchase our Proteograph automation instrument at a discount following the completion of the first phase of our commercialization plan.
 During the second phase, early access limited release, which we expect to commence in 2021, we plan to sell our Proteograph to select sites performing large-scale proteomics or genomics research.
-We will work closely with these sites, which we expect this phase to continue through 2021 and lead into the third phase of commercialization, broad commercialization, broad discounts on consumables, consistent with industry practice.
-We believe by following this approach we can appropriately scale our operations, deliver exceptional customer experiences, foster publications and develop a robust pipeline of customers to drive our revenue growth.
+We will work closely with these sites, which we expect this phase to continue through 2021 and lead into the third phase of commercialization, broad commercialization, broad commercial availability, in early 2022.
+During the second and third phases, we expect to sell our Proteograph at list prices though we may offer volume-based discounts on consumables, consistent with industry practice.
+We believe by following this approach we can appropriately scale our operations, deliver exceptional customer experiences,